After-Hours Emergency Care

 A veterinary emergency hospital is very similar to a human emergency department — the pace can be unpredictable and you may have to wait.

-We are not able to predict which cases we will see and when they will arrive, but we will prioritize cases based on medical need.
+We are not able to predict which cases we will see and when they will arrive, but we work on a first come first serve basis.
+However, all patients are triaged upon arrival and more critical or time-sensitive cases will be prioritized.

 Yes, we will keep your primary care veterinarian updated with your pet's medical history and files to ensure your pet receives seamless, integrated care.